AdamSobieski/Narratology/Content/Concepts.md

 ### Differences

-Services can provide [differences](https://en.wikipedia.org/wiki/Data_differencing) or deltas between concepts, be they proximate to or some distance from one another.
+Services can provide differences between concepts, be they proximate concepts to one another or some distance apart.

 ```cs
 public interface IConceptDifferenceService